Scanner Class tutorial with examples in java

 System.in

-provides the reading capabilities to read from the console.
+provides the capability to read from the console.

 How to read the input data from the File stream using the Scanner class in java

-The scanner constructor has a file reader reference to read input data from files.
+constructor can take a file reader reference to read input data from files.

 Scanner fileScannerRead = new Scanner (new FileReader(new File("FILE_PATH")));